AAA1459/SkinModHelper/docs/guide/skinconfig/CharacterConfig.md

 ---
 ### WarpAnimationsPlay
-Editable animation warp effects for player; play new transition animations between two animations.
+Editable animation warp effects for player; insert and play another animations between two animations.

-such when animation change from `duck` to `idle`, play your new animation `standUp`.
+such when animation change from `duck` to `idle`, play your new animation `standUp`. (instead of `idle`)
 ```yaml
 WarpAnimationsPlay:
 - duck, idle, standUp
 ```
 * The new animation should actually exist in XML file

-Note: While the `standUp` animation is playing, the game will still attempt to play the `idle` animation.
-You need...
+Note: While the `standUp` animation is playing, the game still wants to play the `idle` animation and interrupting `standUp` since it's not playing. <br> So we need one more line stuff.
 ```yaml
 - standUp, idle, _
 ```
-When the third item is `_`, game won't play the second one if the first one is playing now. so it working.
+When the third item is `_`, game will no longer play the animation corresponds to second one if the first one is playing now. so it working.

-* If you need play `idle` animation after `standUp` ends, reference to the _goto_ usege with the XML. and _goto_ takes precedence over above.
+You may notice the `idle` animation does not play even `standUp` ends. that isn't "expected" in a sense.
+<br> At this point, you need to add a `goto` element for the animation in the XML.
+For details please refer to the example in the XML or vanilla Sprites.xml file.

 After the above content is merged, it should looks like this.